Meteorology · Ship Routing · Observation

 Combined viewer

-Animated viewer for SST, 2m air temperature, and sea ice concentration.
-Date slider plays back through any year and basin.
-The fastest way to see how an anomaly evolved week over week, season over season.
+Animated viewer for SST, 2m air temperature, and sea ice — date slider plays back through any year or basin.

 Daily · full archive Launch viewer →